mongodb/docs/source/reference/javascript.rst

    Provides access to querying functionality.
 The argument to :js:func:`find()` takes the form of a :term:`JSON` document.
-See the ":doc:`/reference/operators`" for an overview of the available operators to provide query functionality.
+See the ":doc:`/reference/operators`" for an overview of the available operators for specifying and narrowing the query.

 .. js:function:: findOne(query)